 My opinion would be to at least go organic on the foods with the most food pesticides.
 I have lived in a third world country and seen farmers rinse the dirt from strawberries in sewage water!
 I always think of that in my decision making!
 Better to be safe!

 Another issue for my family is Autism, which is increasing at an alarming rate.
 The current research shows that autism is probably partly genetic, with an environmental trigger or two.
 Until those environmental triggers are discovered, do all that you can to protect yourself and your families!
 This extends beyond fruits and veggies, to all added chemicals and nitrates, obesogens, genetically modified foods, pesticides, and food additives.
 See my Pregnancy and Autism page!

 I do believe buying organic is best, but it is still better to eat non-organic, if that is what you can afford.
 Please do not feel guilty though.
 I believe that the health benefits of eating any fruits and veggies, far outweigh the risk from pesticides.

 Check out local farmers markets in your area.
 I bought the most amazing plums from a lady last year, who usually sells knitted items.
 Her plum trees were overloaded and she was selling large bags of fresh plums.
 They were to die for!

 Another option is to plant your own organic garden this summer.
 Lots of exercise, quality family time, and there is just something about taking a basket out and collecting dinner.
-My husband has a lettuce garden in our garage, where he grows fresh lettuce varieties in a hydroponic environment.
-They taste amazing and are so tender!
+My husband had a lettuce garden in our garage, where he grew fresh lettuce varieties in a hydroponic environment.
+They tasted amazing and were so tender!
 Quite beautiful too!